2. Turn the curriculum to your advantage

 We have rigorous processes for assessing new mentors and monitoring mentor performance.
-However, if for any reason you feel like your mentor experience isn’t working out, head to our Help Center and we can switch you to another mentor if necessary.
+However, if for any reason you feel like your mentor experience isn’t working out—like a clash of personalities or difficulty scheduling sessions—head to our Help Center and we can switch you to another mentor if necessary.
+Please reach out early in the course if you can, so that we can help you promptly and keep your course progress on track.

 4. Get involved in the community